mercmobily/data-loader/README.md

 * A JSON REST server (with example _data_) that will respond with the right records
 * A routing library that will "resolve" a given location given a template

 Luckily, this is all done for you already.
+For the data stores, the playground will use the same endpoints used for automatic testing.
+For the routing library, the playground will load the EMS module `routify` to simulate real; routing.

-Under the directory "tests", you will find a file called `practice.js` which includes everything you need.
+Under the directory "tests", you will find a file called `practice.js` which includes everything you need: just add code in the `practiceCode()` function, to see what the data loader does.

+The next section of the documentation walks through various examples.

 #### The JSON REST endpoints (stores)